karimabdelhameed/Botter/README.md

 ## Customer Support

-👋 Contact us with any integration/issues at [Botter- Conteact us page](https://botter.ai/contact/).
+👋 Contact us with any integration/issues at [Botter- Contact us page](https://botter.ai/contact/).
 If you bump into any problems or need more support, just start a conversation with our support team.

 ## Customizations
 if you want anytime at any screen hide the Botter chat icon, just write the below line inside <strong>onResume()</strong> method :